tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

 When you create a BIG-IP tenant, it behaves like a traditional BIG-IP instance, with its own isolated management IP address and [iControl REST API](https://clouddocs.f5.com/api/icontrol-rest/) endpoint.
 This compatibility means your [existing BIG-IP Ansible playbooks](https://clouddocs.f5.com/products/orchestration/ansible/devel/f5_bigip/f5_bigip.html) will continue to work with minimal changes.

+However, automation workflows for BIG-IP are not compatible with F5OS.
+Let's explore how we can automate just about anything on F5OS using Ansible.

 ## Method 1: F5OS Ansible Collection Modules